ray-project/ray/doc/source/tune.rst

 Handling Large Datasets
 -----------------------

 You often will want to compute a large object (e.g., training data, model weights) on the driver and use that object within each trial.
-Ray Tune provides a ``pin_in_object_store`` utility function that can be used to broadcast such large objects.
+Tune provides a ``pin_in_object_store`` utility function that can be used to broadcast such large objects.
 Objects pinned in this way will never be evicted from the Ray object store while the driver process is running, and can be efficiently retrieved from any task via ``get_pinned_object``.

 .. code-block:: python